 Wildlife & Animals – Kibale NP

-With 13 species present, Kibale's diversity of primates is one of the highest in Africa.
-Chimpanzee tracking is the most popular activity at Kibale.
-Additional primates regularly spotted include black-and-white colobus, grey-cheeked mangabey and blue monkey.
+Kibale’s diversity of primates is one of the highest in Africa, with 13 species identified.
+Chimpanzee trekking is the most popular activity at Kibale.
+Additional primates regularly spotted include black-and-white colobus, Ugandan red colobus, Uganda mangabey, red-tailed monkey and blue monkey.

 Kibale is home to many mammal species aside from primates but they are rarely encountered.
 Elephant and buffalo roam the forest and other species present are giant forest hog, warthog, bushpig, bushbuck, blue, red and Peter's duiker.

-Kibale is a refuge for East Africa's largest population of the rare L'Hoest's monkey and the endangered red colobus monkey.
+The chimpanzee community visited by trackers in Kibale is the best habituated in Uganda and sightings can be excellent.
+The park provides refuge to the world’s largest population of the endangered red colobus monkey, and it is an important stronghold for Uganda mangabey, a national endemic first recognized as a full species in 2007.
 Several nocturnal primate species are present as well, including potto, Demidov's dwarf galago, and the eastern needle-clawed bushbaby.
 The very specialized sitatunga antelope can be found in the marshy areas.

 Best Time for Wildlife Viewing

 The Dry seasons (from June to July and December to February) are the best time for tracking chimpanzees.
 The park stays open throughout the year, but in heavy rain, the trails might be difficult to walk and the overall experience might be compromised.